mmaarrius/facultyProjectsInC/README.md

 ## Project Overview
 This README provides an overview of my implementations for Minecraft Project - a game that all we know.

-## Introduction
-The `libchunk` library is designed to handle chunk-based data processing.

 ## File Descriptions
 ### `chunk_gen.c`
 - **Description**: Implements the core chunk data structure and associated operations.